niteoweb/my-career/.github/ISSUE_TEMPLATE/one-on-one-notes.md

+---
+name: One on One Notes
+about: One on One notes template.
-# One on One Notes
+title: One on One Notes
+labels: ''
+assignees: ''

+---

 A few questions to cover on One on Ones: